 All works proposed within the fire management plan will be assessed for environmental and heritage impacts at the HR planning stage.
-This will be conducted either under the EP&A Act through a Review of Environmental Factors (See Section 2.5) or under the Bush Fire Environmental Assessment Code (See Section 2.5).
-The "Warringah Local Government Area Hazard Reduction Guidelines" (Appendix 4)) may be used to assist this process.
+This will be conducted either under the EP&A Act through an REF, or under the Bush Fire Environmental Assessment Code (see Section 2.5).
+The "Warringah Local Government Area Hazard Reduction Guidelines" (Appendix 4) may be used to assist this process.